wriley/DayZBanditAI/README.md

 - [CHANGED] Added separate weapongrade probabilities for AI helicopter crew.
 AI helicopters now have the best chance of generating MilitarySpecial/HeliCrash loot.
 - [CHANGED] Slight reduction in base AI aiming speed rating values.
 - [CHANGED] AI helicopter wreck cleanup delay increased from 10 to 15 minutes.
-- [CHANGED] Chernarus: Further reductions in AI spawns at NWAF.
+- [CHANGED] Chernarus: Further reductions and changes in AI spawns at NWAF.
 Spawns around the airfield have a reduced equipType value (should allow slightly easier entry to the airfield).
+- [CHANGED] Chernarus: Northmost NWAF static spawn location shifted towards the industrial hangars.
 - [CHANGED] If an AI unit is killed by another AI unit, all magazines on the victim are removed.
 - [CHANGED] AI killer-hunting behavior and dynamic AI player-seeking behavior now continues even if the player gets on a bicycle or motorcycle.
 - [CHANGED] Weapongrade value can now be explicitly defined when using the DZAI_spawn custom spawn function (instead of specifying equipType).
 This value will determine which DayZ loot table to generate AI weapons from.
 More information can be found in the custom_spawns config files.